jakubfi/ninetracklab/README.md

 Quality of the input data plays a great role in how successful the readout is.
 In general, the higher sampling frequency the beter, but you need to consider final image size too.

 For example:

 1600bpi PE tape has a maximum od 3200 flux changes per inch.
-This translates to 160kHz signal for a tape running at 50in/s.
+This translates to max 160kHz signal for a tape running at 50in/s.
-1MS/s would be the lowest "safe" sampling frequency, at which resulting dump file is 1GiB in size.
+1MS/s would be the lowest "safe" practical sampling frequency, at which resulting dump file is 1GiB in size.

 # Building v9ttd